matrix-org/synapse/docs/modules/third_party_rules_callbacks.md

 that, it is recommended the module calls `event.get_dict()` to get the current event as a dictionary, and modify the returned dictionary accordingly.

+If `check_event_allowed` raises an exception, the check will fail open: the event is taken to be permitted by the module.
+If there are more `check_event_allowed` callbacks, the event proceeds to the next one.
+Otherwise, the event is accepted.

 Note that replacing the event only works for events sent by local users, not for events received over federation.